Updated January 3, 2022 . AmFam Team

-“Often, the hackers get away with it because small businesses don’t have the resources to combat it,” notes Terry Evans, president of Lighthouse Business Consulting Services, and an expert in cyber-security for small businesses.
+“Often, the hackers get away with it because small businesses don’t have the resources to combat it,” notes Terry Evans, president of Lighthouse Business Consulting Services (Opens in a new tab), and an expert in cyber security for small businesses.

-Whether you sell products at a brick-and-mortar store or through a website, the good news is: knowledge is power.
+Whether you sell products at a brick-and-mortar store or through a website, the good news is knowledge is power.
 By now it should be clear that technological safety in today’s workplace is more important than ever.
-So take these steps to keep your customer data safe.
-You'll not only retain more customers, they’re going to feel safer doing business with you as well.
+So, take these steps to keep your customer data safe.
+You'll not only retain more customers, but they’re also going to feel safer doing business with you as well.

 Having a plan in place when you first notice a data breach is just as important as any other preventative measure.
 If you’re well-prepared to respond to a breach you can lessen its impact on your business.

-Get a plan in place.
 Managing an emergency means knowing what to do when, regardless of the disaster type.
-Seek out a well-referenced cyber-security group now and inquire about a maintenance contract, too.
-They’re often able to help bolster your current security plan and lessen the impact of an active data breach.
+Seek out a well-referenced cyber-security company now and inquire about a maintenance contract.
+They’re often able to help bolster your current data security plan and lessen the impact of an active data breach.

-Put the plan into action.
-Practice makes perfect, and because so much of cyber-security may be difficult for your employees to grasp, it’s a great idea to have them go through a few dry runs so they’re familiar with the process should they ever need to take action on it.
+You may want to consider consulting an outside expert to assess the damage and get a handle on what — and how — the event unfolded.
+Establishing internal processes for cybersecurity prevention and emergency response is only half of the preparation process.
+Practice makes perfect, and because so much of cyber-security may be difficult for your employees to grasp, it’s a great idea to have them go through a few dry runs so they’re familiar with the cyber incident process should they ever need to act on it.